PGM-Lab/InferPy/docs/notes/guidemodels.rst

 Following Edward's approach, the multivariate dimension is the innermost (right-most) dimension of the parameters.
 By contrast, with this replicate construct, we define the number of batches.
-In case of 'dim' being a list of 2 elements, the number of batches is specified as well.
+The number of batches can also be specified with the 'batch' input parameter.
-For example, the following code is equivalent to the previous one.
+For example, the definitions in following code are equivalent to the previous one.

 .. literalinclude:: ../../examples/docs/guidemodels/2.py
    :language: python
-   :lines: 22
+   :lines: 22-23

 Note that indexing is supported: